 Great Backyard Bird Count

-There are over 10,000 bird species in the world, and 1,000 of them are in the U.S alone.
-With so many birds, it can be hard for scientists to keep a track of their numbers, and this event week is the perfect opportunity for bird watchers to pitch in and give them a hand.
+There are over 10,000 bird species in the world, and 1,000 of them are in the U.S. alone.
+With so many birds, it can be hard for scientists to keep track of their numbers, and this event week is the perfect opportunity for bird watchers to pitch in and give them a hand.

-The History Of The Great Backyard Bird Count
+The History of the Great Backyard Bird Count

 This holiday began as one of the first online citizen-science projects in 1998.
 It was started by the Cornell Lab of Ornithology and the National Audubon Society so that they could collect important and relevant data on wild bird populations to analyze the results in real-time.
 Over the past few decades, the popularity of this holiday has grown as more people around the world show an interest in this bird-counting event.

-How To Observe The Great Backyard Bird Count
+How to Observe the Great Backyard Bird Count

 Count all of the birds that you see or hear manually, or if you’re new to the process, then use the Merlin Bird ID App to identify and count birds.
-After the four days, enter all of your birds on the eBird Mobile App, or on the website (birdcount.org).
+After the four days, enter all of your bird observations on the eBird Mobile App, or on the website (birdcount.org).
 Congratulations!
 You have enjoyed a pleasant four days counting birds and have helped science as well.

 When is it?

-This year (2023)
+This year (2024)

 February 16 Friday

-Last year (2022)
+Last year (2023)

 Topic